-- Define and describe the classic convertible bond arbitrage trade. - Define convertible bonds and apply the unbundling approach for pricing convertible bonds. - Define busted, hybrid, and equity-like convertibles. - Apply the concept of delta, gamma, and theta and how they relate to the convertible arbitrage position. - Explain and determine the effects of gamma and volatility on the profitability of a delta-neutral position. - Discuss short selling in the context of convertible arbitrage. - Understand the role of a complexity premium to convertible bond arbitrage. - Identify the four reasons that issuers may continue to offer convertible bonds at attractive prices. - Understand the specifics of delta hedging, including the potential profit on a delta-hedged position. - Discuss return drivers and risks of convertible bond arbitrage.
+- Describe the classic convertible bond arbitrage trade. - Define convertible bonds - Apply the unbundling approach for pricing convertible bonds. - Apply the concept of delta, gamma, and theta and how they relate to the convertible arbitrage position.

+- Explain and determine the effects of gamma and volatility on the profitability of a delta-neutral position. - Understand the role of a complexity premium to convertible bond arbitrage. - Identify the four reasons that issuers may continue to offer convertible bonds at attractive prices.